Emirates urges caution on EU-level aviation agreement with Gulf countries

-BRUSSELS (Reuters) - Emirates [EMIRA.UL] has written to several European governments expressing concern that its flying rights could be frozen if the European Commission is allowed to use aviation negotiations with Gulf countries as a way to challenge alleged illegal state subsidies to Gulf airlines.
+BRUSSELS, Nov 15 (Reuters) - Emirates has written to several European governments expressing concern that its flying rights could be frozen if the European Commission is allowed to use aviation negotiations with Gulf countries as a way to challenge alleged illegal state subsidies to Gulf airlines.

 The Commission, the European Union’s executive, is expected to ask member states for a mandate to start talks on flying agreements with the Gulf countries and others such as China and Turkey when it presents an aviation package in December.